orionjs/orionjs/docs/collections.md

 sidebar_label: Collections
 ---

-Orionjs is made to work with MongoDB de default.
+Orionjs is made to work with MongoDB by default.
 To connect to MongoDB and execute queries you must create `Collections`.

 ### The structure of the main collections of the application